kirillsaidov/cvadventurer/README.md

 # CV Adventurer

-A collection of Computer Vision code samples and mini-projects.
+A collection of Computer Vision projects and code samples.